-We do stand behind E-Collars though, with the believe that humane, effective and positive E-Collar training involves conditioning the dog to the stimulation and teaching the dog to understand that it means GOOD things, not punishment.
+We believe in educated ownership and don’t support use of any kind of inexpensive electric shock collar as a corrective ‘easy button’.
+We do stand behind properly used E-Collars though, with the belief that humane, effective, and positive off-leash educator training involves conditioning the dog to the stimulation and teaching the dog to understand that it means GOOD things, not punishment.

 (If you need more information on the important difference between a SHOCK (sharp static correction meant to scare/startle) collar and an E-Collar (gentle muscle stimulation meant to work as a communication), read our blog post here).